-JAHIT SACARLAL, Dean of Faculty of Medicine, Universidade Eduardo Mondlane, Maputo, and Principal Researcher, Microbiology Department.
+JAHIT SACARLAL, Dean of Faculty of Medicine, Universidade Eduardo Mondlane, Maputo, and Principal Researcher, Microbiology Department, Maputo, Mozambique.
 Professor and Specialist in Public Health.

 View the Fungal burden of disease in Mozambique: Published Sacarlal 2018.

 How you have helped GAFFI: I intend to promote GAFFI in my country through our National Society, social networks and media.
 In 2015 we initiated a study documenting the frequency of Pneumocystis pneumonia and infection caused by Aspergillus fumigatus, Histoplasma capsulatum combined with genetic characterization by multiplex PCR in HIV infected patients in the Central Hospital of Maputo (MCH).
 We also completed in 2015 a study of tinea capitis in 2 primary school in Maputo City.
 In August 2016, we will establish a laboratory surveillance system for mycology in MCH for the main fungal diseases.
 We hope that all these studies will allow us to better understand the burden of fungal diseases in Mozambique over the next two years.